-Methodologies and Best Available Information\ for monitoring programs for HCV 4:
+Methodologies and Best Available Information for monitoring programs for HCV 4:

-National or regional methodologies for monitoring occurrences of the HCV 4 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For water quality and quantity, soils, and other ecosystem services, see Annex D of FSC (2017b) for basic factors to consider monitoring For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 4 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For critical water catchments, and soils vulnerable to erosion or compaction: Monitoring programs include monitoring of downstream sedimentation and potential impacts to water sources and fish populations.
+(Per WWF, 2005; MECDM, 2014) For water quality and quantity, soils, and other ecosystem services: See Annex D of FSC (2017b) for basic factors to consider monitoring.
+For additional guidance, consider: FSC (2020a) and HCVRN (2014) (e.g., Part 3).

 HCV 5 - Community needs.
-Sites and resources fundamental for satisfying the basic necessities of local communities\ or Indigenous Peoples\ (for livelihoods, health, nutrition, water, etc.), identified through engagement\ with these communities or Indigenous Peoples.
+Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples.

-Element 1: Sites and resources fundamental for satisfying the basic necessities of local communities\ (for livelihoods, health, nutrition, water, etc.):
+Element 1: Sites and resources fundamental for satisfying the basic necessities of local communities (for livelihoods, health, nutrition, water, etc.):